jasonmccampbell/spraycc/README.md

 # Schedule and contributions
 This is an as-evening-time-permits project -- there is no schedule.

-Contributions, questions and suggestions are always welcome.
+Contributions, questions, criticisms and suggestions are always welcome.